SandataRa/Othercodes/README.md

 About this repository
 ========================

-Find here all the scripts, codes and diverse technical projects outside data science and visualization I worked on.
+Find here all the scripts and diverse technical projects I worked on, outside data science and data visualization.
 This is basically a big bucket full of different subjects I wanted to share with you.
 As usual, please feel free to comment and share your feedback.

 Projects descriptions
 ---------------